 Library Facilities: The 12,000 square-foot Alice Pratt Brown Art and Architecture Library serves as the School's library and is located on the second floor of the university's central library, Fondren Library, that adjoins the School of Architecture.
-The collection is described in the section entitled 'Information Resources.'
+The collection is described in Section 3 I.2.4 Information Resources.